cartesi/machine-emulator-tools/linux/rollup/http/echo-dapp/README.md

 ## Execution

-Dapp application starts `http-dispatcher` service as part of its startup.
-Http dispatcher path is defined by `HTTP_DISPATCHER_PATH` environment variable.
+Utility script `rollup-init`  is used to start simultaneously Dapp application and http dispatcher service (available in `linux/utils` folder of the root `machine-emulator-tools` project).

 After build copy Dapp and http dispatcher application to the new directory.
 Create ext2 filesystem image from that directory.